 Waterproofing the Basement

 Your home sits right on top of your basement.
-This means that is something goes wrong in the basement, it can affect the entire house.
-The cost of making repairs to the house will be much higher than a bit of cost effective waterproofing treatments below the ground.
+This means that if something goes wrong in the basement, it can affect the entire house.
+The cost of making repairs to the house will be much higher than a few cost-effective waterproofing treatments below the ground.
 It is inevitable that some moisture will get into your basement.
 Making up your mind to waterproof it is really just a question of whether you would rather spend a little bit of money right now or a whole lot of money in the future.
-Having to repair your total foundation, along with the basement, and probably other areas of your house at the same time will be much more expensive than simply getting the waterproofing done to begin with.
+Having to repair your total foundation, along with the basement, and probably other areas of your house at the same time will be much more expensive than simply getting the waterproofing done, to begin with.
 It is also easy to find out about waterproofing in Indianapolis or anywhere else by just doing a bit of online research.

 Design with Buyers in Mind

 Even in the hottest of housing markets, the same thing is true.
 If someone thinks that the outside of the house is boring, they are not going to want to see the inside of it.
+Even the appearance of your lawn can have a positive or negative effect on curb appeal.
 If you are going to invest money in a house, work on making the curb appeal stronger.
 If the house is flat, you might want to add a front porch in order to create a bit of interest.
 You want the house to convey a sort of welcoming sense.
 If you do all of your improvements on the inside of the house and leave the outside looking awful, you will never even have the opportunity to show off what you did on the inside.

 Also, check out the best house flipping books.